manabapp/TcpShark/README.md

 - `-f <field>`
 Specified field is displayed.
 In list mode, statistics information is displayed in each direction.
+In flow mode, can be specified up to twice.
 About available field, see Wireshark web site.
 https://www.wireshark.org/docs/dfref/